informalsystems/modelator/.github/CONTRIBUTING.md

 ## Forking

-If you want to contribute, but do not have write permission, the contribution must be made through a fork on Github.
+If you want to contribute, but do not have the write permission, the contribution must be made through a fork on Github.

 ## Reporting bugs

 When reporting bugs, search among existing issues first - even among closed issues.
-If you found one exisiting issues, do comment with the details of your own bug.
+If you found one existing issue, do comment with the details of your own bug.
-So that we are aware of number of people affected by that bug.
+So that we are aware of the number of people affected by that bug.

 If you can not find an issue, thank you for finding a new issue.
 Please go ahead open a new issue with details.